-Besides the spendy price tag, it's hard to find fault in the Simplehuman.
+Besides the hefty cost, we don't have many gripes with the Simplehuman rack.
 We wish the compact option we tested came with more than two slats on the side to hold cups and glasses.
-For a larger household or for anyone who cycles through many dishes, this may not be sufficient.
-And, though the company does make a larger-sized version of this rack, it costs quite a bit more.
-Even still, the design of the compact version has an excellent organizational capacity — it holds full-size plates, a multitude of cookware, and silverware with ease, and it dries dishes for a family of three without difficulty.
+For a large household, or those who cycle through many dishes, this design may not suffice.
+Although the manufacturer offers a larger-sized version of this rack, it costs quite a bit more.
+Even still, this compact version has an excellent organizational capacity.
+It holds full-size plates, a multitude of cookware, and silverware with ease, and it dries dishes for a family of three without difficulty.

 Despite its high scores on our metrics, the iSpecle still had some drawbacks.
 For example, assembly is required, and if using the two-inch included wrench is not your cup of tea, purchasing an assembled dish rack is recommended.
 However, if you want to work on basic assembly skills, it builds relatively fast and appears to be a steadfast partner by the sink.
 Another disadvantage is the silverware caddy does not have a drain rack, although it appears other models have one now.
 Overall, the iSpecle's compact yet sturdy build handles various dishware easily, making it an excellent choice for a smaller household.